felipefernandes/celd-website/wp/wp-content/plugins/bootstrap-for-contact-form-7/readme.txt

 3. A warning alert as displayed by Bootstrap for Contact Form 7

 == Changelog ==

+= 1.4.5 =
+* Fixed: plugin compatibility with Contact Form 7 version 4.9 input type radio default required

+= 1.4.4 =
+* Fixed: critical bug with REALLY SIMPLE CAPTCHA not showing image

+= 1.4.3 =
+* Fixed: plugin compatibility fatal errors with Contact Form 7 version 4.8 related to form validation and REALLY SIMPLE CAPTCHA
+* Fixed: Contact Form 7 version 4.7 features are now being used
+* Fixed: correct styles for latest Contact Form 7 versions are now being printed

+= 1.4.2 =
+* Fixed: plugin compatibility fatal errors with Contact Form 7 version 4.6 with count and CAPTCHA shortcodes

+= 1.4.1 =
+* Fixed: plugin is now compatible with Contact Form 7 version 4.6 and its renamed functions / classes

+= 1.4.0 =
+* Enhanced: all form settings except `submit_size`, `submit_type` and `required_html` can now be overridden on a per-field basis by providing the setting name and its intended value as a shortcode attribute
+* Enhanced: a new value 'none' is now supported for the `layout` form setting which will prevent any wrapper from rendering; it is recommended to only use this for advanced field layouts
+* Enhanced: a new attribute `label_class` can now be added to shortcodes for additional label classes
+* Enhanced: `input_before` and `input_after` now support HTML by putting something like `{input_before}<span>Content before</span>{/input_before} into the content of a field shortcode (make sure to use curly braces); this method is now recommended and takes precedence over the old way
+* Fixed: the label of the `free_text` option in radio buttons / checkboxes is now displayed correctly

 = 1.3.1 =
 * Enhanced: alerts can now be made dismissible by defining the constant `CF7BS_ALERT_DISMISSIBLE`